maria-antoniak/goodreads-scraper/README.md

 This script scrapes the following information for each book.
 - book ID
 - ISBN
-- year first published
+- year the book was first published
 - title
 - author
-- number of pages in book
+- number of pages in the book
 - genres
-- shelves
+- top shelves
 - lists
 - total number of ratings
 - total number of reviews